 Even though Nathan Drake’s first outing was already a bombastic adventure chock-full of the moments that would define the Uncharted series, it’s plain to see just how barebones the entire experience feels compared to its sequels.
 Ross believes that the same principle would apply to Days Gone.

-The groundwork for an engaging zombie game was there in the first release of Days Gone – so what was missing for Sony to cancel the game’s sequel?
-Ross believes that it had nothing to do with the game itself, but rather with the negative reviews it garnered on release.
+The first release of Days Gone laid the groundwork for an engaging zombie game, so what was missing for Sony to cancel the game’s sequel?
+Ross believes that it had nothing to do with the game itself but rather with the negative reviews it garnered on release.

 Ross also shared his plans for some mechanics he wanted to introduce in a potential Days Gone 2.
-One of the areas that the team would focus on was the game’s lacklustre performance, especially on the base model PS4.
-With the release of the PC port of the game and the advent of the considerably more powerful PlayStation 5, it’s easy to see a sequel running at a stable 60 frames per second even in the most demanding scenarios.
+One area that the team would focus on was the game’s lacklustre performance, especially on the base model PS4.
+With the release of the PC port of the game and the advent of the considerably more powerful PlayStation 5, it’s easy to see a sequel running at a stable 60 frames per second, even in the most demanding scenarios.

-Improving some elements of the core gameplay experience – such as giving Deacon the ability to swim – would also have been implemented in a sequel.
+A sequel would also have improved some elements of the core gameplay experience—such as giving Deacon the ability to swim.
 Days Gone 2 would also continue Deacon and Sarah’s story, going deeper into their relationship dynamics.

 “We have to be able to crawl before you can walk, and walk before you can run,” Ross said.
 “I just see that as a trilogy.
 First games – Batman: Arkham, the first Uncharted – are basic.
 They are a platform to build on top of for subsequent titles.
 And if you look at a game like Uncharted, you could surface swim in the first game.
 In the second or third game, you could go underwater.
 Then in the fourth game, you’re scuba diving underwater.
 They didn’t start with scuba diving, they built towards it.
 That applies to every game.
 Horizon Forbidden West is going to have swimming underwater.
 It’s gonna have all the things that they probably wanted to do in the first game but just ran out of time.
 So you create the minimum viable entry and then hope you get to build the second one.
 Because you’re not arguing over the foundations, you’re arguing over the epic new ideas that you’re gonna be putting into it.”